tetsufmbio/taxontree/docs/README.md

 ### 6.2.
 Adding other third-party software in the pipeline

-Third-party software required by TaxOnTree are those software that will comprise the phylogenetic pipeline.
-Those software are subdivided in the following types:
+Third-party software that comprise the TaxOnTree phylogenetic pipeline are subdivided in the following types:

 * *Blast search* - this is performed exclusively by [Blast+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download);
 * *Sequence aligner* - software that performs sequence alignment.
 Must have Multi-FASTA file as input and as output;